gear-foundation/vara-wiki/docs/getting-started-in-5-minutes.md

 ## Creating your first Vara program

-To get started, install the `cargo-gbuild` tool using the following command:
+To get started, install the `sails-cli` tool using the following command:

     ```bash
-    cargo install cargo-gbuild
+    cargo install sails-cli
     ```

-After installation, you can create a new Vara project named `hello_world` by running:
+After installation, you can create a new Vara project named `vara-app` by running:

     ```bash
-    cargo-gbuild new hello_world
+    cargo-sails new-program vara-app
     ```

-Your `hello_world` directory tree should look like this:
+Your `vara-app` directory tree should look like this:

     ```
-    hello_world
+    vara-app
     │
     ├── Cargo.toml
-    ├── app
+    ├── build.rs
-    │   ├── Cargo.toml
+    ├── client
-    │   └── src
+    │   └── ...
+    │
+    ├── src
     │   └── lib.rs
     │
-    └── wasm
-        ├── Cargo.toml
-        ├── build.rs
-        └── src
+    └── tests
-            └── lib.rs
+        └── gtest.rs

     ```